mongodb-developer/SocialStats/README.md

 ## Demo of App and CI/CD Pipeline

-If you prefer to learn by video, [check out the webinar](https://www.mongodb.com/presentations/devops--mongodb-serverless--your-success) I gave in April 2020 entitled "DevOps + MongoDB Serverless = 😍".
-In the webinar, I give a demo of this app and explain how the CI/CD pipeline is configured.
+If you prefer to learn by video, [check out this recording](https://youtu.be/RlouET0cPsc) of a talk I gave at MongoDB.live in June 2020 entitled "DevOps + MongoDB Serverless = 😍".
+In the talk, I give a demo of this app and explain how the CI/CD pipeline is configured.

 [![DevOps + MongoDB Serverless = 😍 Webinar Screenshot](/images/webinar.png "DevOps + MongoDB Serverless = 😍 Webinar Screenshot")](https://www.mongodb.com/presentations/devops--mongodb-serverless--your-success)